-- Students applying for fall financial aid MUST complete the application by September 15, 2018.
+- Students applying for fall aid who never received a NJ TAG payment MUST complete the Alternative application by September 15.

-- Students applying for spring financial aid, who are NOT attending in the fall, must complete their application by February 15, 2019.
+- Students applying for spring aid, who are NOT enrolled in the fall, must complete their application by February 15.

-- I am a prospective student applying to Montclair State University.
+I am applying to Montclair State University.
 What types of aid will I be eligible for under the New Jersey Dream Act?
 How do I apply?

-- As a prospective student, you may be eligible for scholarships and state grants (including NJ TAG, EOF, NJ Stars, and Gov. Urban Scholarship).
-Please see eligibility requirements and application information on our page or as listed above (hyperlink back to landing page).
+As a prospective student, you may be eligible for scholarships and state grants (including NJ TAG, EOF, NJ Stars, and Gov. Urban Scholarship).
+Please see eligibility requirements and application information on our page or as listed above.

-- No. Only students with an undocumented status, including DACA recipients are eligible if they meet the criteria of the New Jersey Tuition Equality Act, which requires that students must have attended at least 3 years of high school in New Jersey and graduated from a New Jersey high school.
+No. Only students with an undocumented status, including DACA recipients, are eligible if they meet the criteria of the New Jersey Tuition Equality Act.
+This requires that students attended at least 3 years of high school in New Jersey and graduated from a New Jersey high school.